Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

-When there are multiple state-actions $(s_{i},a_{i}),i=1,2,...,n$ within the static dataset in each hypercube, refer to the above analysis of the existence of only one additional state-action in the hypercube, it can be seen that When the Q-value of some state-actions is smaller than $Q (s, a)$, there exist $b_1 > 0$, $\theta >c_{1}$ make:
+When there are multiple state-actions $(s_{i},a_{i}),i=1,2,...,n$ within the static dataset in each hypercube, refer to the above analysis of the existence of only one additional state-action in the hypercube, it means that When the Q-value of some state-actions is smaller than $Q (s, a)$, there exist $b_1 > 0$, $\theta >c_{1}$ make:

-While $ K|s-s_{i}| \le KS_{max} \le b_{1}$, $Q(s,a) \ge Q(s_{i},a_{i})$
+While $ K_{Q}|s-s_{i}| \le K_{Q}S_{max} \le b_{1}$, $Q(s,a) \ge Q(s_{i},a_{i})$

 When the Q-value of some state-actions is larger than $Q (s, a)$, there also exist $b_2 > 0$ and $\theta>c_{2}$ make:

 While $K|s-s_{i}| \le KS_{max} \le b_{2}$, $Q(s,a) \le Q(s_{i},a_{i})$.